ghataa/FirebaseChatApp/README.md

 ## 3. Create model class and layout for a chat message

-3.1 Add a new package with name of "model" and create a class for firebase chat message
+3.1 Add a new package with name of "model" and create a class for Firebase chat message

 ```java
 // Firebase model